Las Vegas Zip Lines on the Strip & Fremont Street: 2023 Prices & Hours

 Either way, you should get at least some sort of rush as there’s not much more than a seat belt keeping you from the hard ground, 500 feet below.

-Tickets cost $27.50 each and valid for anytime during operating hours.
+They are valid for anytime during operating hours up to 6 months from date of purchase.
 The Rio Zipline is open as follows:

 Please note that while children are welcome to ride, you have to be 48 inches or taller to ride.
-Also, you have to be 21 years or older to ride after 7:30 PM.
+Also, from 7 PM to close, the ride is limited to those 21 and over.

 Zip Lines Just Outside of Las Vegas

-(Please note: this zipline also remains temporarily closed).
+(Please note: As of this update, this zipline remains temporarily closed).

 Boulder City is small town near Lake Mead, 27 miles from the Las Vegas Strip.
 There’ll you find the Flightlinez Zipline at Bootleg Canyon, which is a desert hiking and mountain biking area just north of Boulder City.